Child labour in the Netherlands

-Child labour existed in the Netherlands up to and through the Industrial Revolution (1760-1830) Laws governing child labor in factories were first passed in 1874, but child labor on farms continued to be the norm up until the 20th century.
+Child labor existed in the Netherlands up to and through the Industrial Revolution (1760-1830).
+Laws governing child labor in factories were first passed in 1874, although child labor on farms continued to be the norm up until the 20th century.

 History

-As everywhere, child labor in the Netherlands was driven by financial necessity.
-Children in rural areas have always been expected to help with chores around the home and farm, oftentimes (especially during harvests) foregoing schooling to work at home.
-This allowed poor rural families to extend their farming activities without having to hire on extra help.
+Prior to the Industrial Revolution, the Netherlands was a predominately rural society, and children in rural areas were expected to help with chores and general labor around the farm, oftentimes (especially during harvests) foregoing formal education to work at home.
+This early form of child labor was a vital source of both labor on farms, but also provided desperately-needed income.

-As the Industrial Revolution came, families moved to the cities for factory work, and lacking childcare, brought their children with them, who were then also put to work.
-Children provided cheap, agile and fast-learning labor, often able to accomplish manual tasks impossible to adults due to the size of their hands.
+With the beginning of the Industrial Revolution, rural families relocated to urban centers, often lacking access to affordable childcare.
+The income generated by the children provided essential monetary support for the family.
+Children provided cheap, agile and fast-learning labor, often able to accomplish manual tasks impossible for adults due to the size of their hands.
 Factory owners preferred children for their greater docility and willingness to work for lower wages than adults.
-Because of their greater agility, children were often used for the most dangerous machine maintenance tasks, leading to high death rates among laboring children.
+Due to their increased agility, children were often used for the most dangerous machine maintenance tasks, leading to high death rates among working children.

-By 1860, more than 500,000 children (of a then population of three million people) between the ages of 6 and 11 were employed in Netherlands' factories.
-There appeared to be little opposition to this situation; the government actually encouraged the practice to keep the price of manufactured goods low.
-Children were employed in various industries, especially textiles, peat excavation, commercial bakeries, and tobacco products production.
+By 1860, more than 500,000 children (out of a Dutch population of 3,000,000) between the ages of 6 and 11 were employed in Netherlands' factories.
+During this time, the government actively encouraged the practice of child labor to reduce the price of manufactured goods.
+Children were employed in various industries, especially textiles, peat excavation, commercial bakeries, and tobacco production.
 Typical wages in 1860 were 25 cents/day for girls and 35 cents/day for boys.